Orland Park resident returns library book 49 years later

 "I took the book with me everywhere — to Fort Benning in Georgia and to Fort Sill in Oklahoma," he said.
 "I was actually reading it on the C-141 aircraft when I flew to Frankfurt.
 I was stationed in both West Germany and Luxembourg."

-Carlson, who now serves on the Monmouth College Alumni Board of Directors, recommends the book, now that other people at the college can finally check it out again after an absence of almost five decades.
+Carlson, who now serves on the Monmouth College Alumni Board of Directors, recommends the book, now that other people at the college can finally check it out again after almost five decades.

-"Really, it's a great book, and I do feel bad that I had it for so long," Carlson said.
+"Really, it's a great book, and I do feel bad that I had it for so long," said Carlson.
 "Maybe now some young man or woman would like to take it off the shelf.
 I hope that's what happens and that they enjoy reading it as much as I have.
 I must've read it a million times."